wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 `5` is a value, so is the text `hello, world!`.

 Values represent data of a certain shape, known as a type.
-A type determine how many values there are of that type.
+A type determines how many values there are of that type.
 For the `Boolean` type there are only 2 possible values, `true` and `false`.
 For every other built-in type there are many more possibilities.
 For `Number` every number between `-9007199254740991` and `9007199254740991` is a possible value (up to the limitations of floating point precision).
 That's 15 orders of magnitude more possible values. `String` is the type of textual data and can have an arbitrary number of values, up to the limitations of your computer's memory.
 Strings are represented with either single or double quotes around them to distinguish them from variables.

 `true` and `false` are the only two values of `Boolean`.